 Oh such a sweet day.
 Thanks so much to Tom and Cerian for sharing their beautiful wedding with us today XOXO Lou

-Tags: 1940s, Ana Ospina, Austin Reed Groom, Coast Bridesmaids, DIY Wedding, Emma Lucy Photography, Fur Coat No Knickers, Homemade Wedding Cake, John Lewis Flowergirls, London Wedding, Multicolour Wedding Ideas, Pink Wedding Dress, Pub Wedding, Rachel Simpson, Real Weddings, Rose Bouquet, Stoke Newington Town Hall Wedding, The Londesborough, Vintage Wedding, Vintage Wedding Dress
+Tags: 1940s, Ana Ospina, Austin Reed Groom, Coast Bridesmaids, DIY Wedding, Emma Lucy Photography, Fur Coat No Knickers, Homemade Wedding Cake, John Lewis Flowergirls, London Wedding, Multicolour Wedding Ideas, Pink Wedding Dress, Pub Wedding, Rachel Simpson Shoes, Real Weddings, Rose Bouquet, Stoke Newington Town Hall Wedding, The Londesborough, Vintage Wedding, Vintage Wedding Dress